ansys/pyoptislang/doc/source/user_guide/launch.rst

     print(utils.find_all_osl_exec())

-In order to launch specific version either from the preceding list or from non-standart install location, launch :class:`Optislang <ansys.optislang.core.optislang.Optislang>` with parameter ``executable`` containing path to desired executable:
+To launch a specific optiSLang version shown in the list of supported executable files, or to launch a supported version from a non-standard installation location, use the ``executable`` parameter to specify the path to the desired executable file:

 .. code:: python